 Where applicable, projects must ensure maximum independent access for disabled people and welcome diverse user needs.
-If your application will include works to improve physical access, you must provide an access audit prepared by an independent access consultant with your application.
-The access audit should be undertaken at the beginning of the project and its findings reflected in the project designs and cost plan.
+If your application will include works to improve physical access, you must provide an access audit, prepared by an independent access consultant with your application.
+The access audit should be undertaken before you apply, and its findings reflected in the project designs and cost plan.
+Your access audit should be for the whole site, so that we can see the range of issues faced and which are the most urgent.
+Your access audit should not be more than 12 months old.
 We have published Building Access: A good practice guide for arts and cultural organisations to support organisations undertaking capital development work to cultural buildings.